Nonlinear systems and passivity: feedback control, model reduction, and time discretization: Introduction

 To enforce some behavior on the state of a dynamical system, a common approach is closed loop controller design, where measurements of the dynamical system to be controlled, the \emph{plant}, are fed into a second dynamical system, the \emph{controller}, which then feeds back to the plant.
 In the context of modeling real-world phenomena, often additional structure is present in the system dynamics.
 One example is passivity, which describes systems unable to generate energy on their own~\cite{willems72-dissipative1,willems72-dissipative2}.
 If two passive systems are connected using \emph{power-conserving interconnection}, then the coupled system is again passive~\cite[Theorem 2.10]{sepulchre97-constructive}.
 This fact allows for a modularized modeling approach of large-scale dynamical systems if all subsystems are passive~\cite{mehrmann23-control}.
 Further, passivity properties can be incorporated in the algebraic structure of the dynamics by means of the \emph{\portHamiltonian} formalism~\cite{vanderschaft14-port}.

 Unfortunately, already for linear systems, classical feedback control design methods like \emph{linear quadratic Gaussian} (LQG) control fail to construct a passive controller, even if the plant was passive to begin with, see, e.g.,~\cite{johnson79-state}.
 As a remedy, in~\cite{breiten22-error} a modification of LQG control is discussed.
-Here, the key idea is to modify the underlying cost functionals in such a way that a \portHamiltonian structure in the controller is enforced, and the controller turns out to be a combination of optimal state feedback and collocated output feedback.
-The main goal of our contribution is to extend these results to the nonlinear setting.
-In contrast to \emph{passivity based control} (PBC)~\cite{ortega89-adaptive,ortega02-interconnection}, which is another prominent control scheme incorporating passivity, our approach does not require additional algebraic structures in the plant.
-Moreover, the PBC approach does not rely on optimal feedback laws characterized by the Hamilton--Jacobi--Bellman equation.
-In its current form, our approach is however limited to steering the closed loop trajectory to the origin.
+Here, the key idea is to modify the underlying cost functionals in such a way that passivity of the controller is enforced, and the controller turns out to be a combination of optimal state feedback and output feedback.
+This line of research has not yet been explored for nonlinear systems, for which optimal feedback laws characterized by the \emph{Hamilton--Jacobi--Bellman equation}~\cite{crandall83-viscosity}.
+Another prominent control scheme incorporating passivity is \emph{passivity based control}~\cite{ortega89-adaptive,ortega02-interconnection}, where typically \portHamiltonian systems are considered.
+Since not all passive systems are \portHamiltonian, the latter can pose difficulties.

+Since in practical applications, the underlying systems are often infinite-dimensional, discretization in the spatial variables typically leads to high-dimensional models.
+Handling these models is computationally expensive.
+Reduced order modeling offers methods to reduce the model complexity while maintaining accuracy.
+Similar to the situation for controller design, classical approaches to construct reduced order models do not necessarily preserve passivity.
+Structure-preserving methods for linear systems use tangential interpolation~\cite{gugercin12-structure}, parameter optimization~\cite{schwerdtner23-sobmor}, spectral factorization techniques~\cite{breiten22-passivity}, or system balancing~\cite{breiten22-error} based on modified cost functionals that are also used to construct controllers.
+For nonlinear systems, apart from balancing techniques~\cite{kawano18-structure,sarkar23-structure}, also Petrov--Galerkin methods are suitable~\cite{buchfink23-symplectic,buchfink24-model,altmann25-structure}.